 When Will the Court Determine Guardianship in California?

 California courts typically establish guardianships if both parents are unable to provide a child with a safe and secure home due to:

 - mental disability

 Such arrangements allow a guardian to make decisions for the child until they are of legal age to care for themselves.

-The need for conservatorship may arise if an adult individual experiences an injury, accident or other health event that causes them to become incapacitated.
+The need for a conservatorship may arise if an adult individual experiences an injury, accident, or another health event that causes them to become incapacitated.
 They may also require assistance in various areas of life after becoming mentally incapacitated due to disability or old age.

 The process of issuing a conservatorship or guardianship is often difficult, costly, and time-consuming.
 Conservatorship should be viewed as a last resort when a Durable Power of Attorney or Advance Health Care Directive has not been signed.
 Otherwise, it can impose significant limitations on a person’s ability to maintain their independence and freedom.